robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 ## Introduction

-In JavaScript, the forEach method is an essential component that simplifies the process of iterating over elements in an array. **forEach JavaScript** provides a convenient and straightforward way to perform actions on each element without using the traditional loop.
+forEach method In JavaScript is an essential component that simplifies the process of iterating over elements in an array.
+It provides a convenient and straightforward way to perform actions on each element without using the traditional loop.

 With its ease of use and versatility, it allows developers to perform operations on each element individually, such as accessing its value, modifying it, or invoking other functions based on specific conditions.